-Every control device should be periodically inspected by the Professional Standards Lieutenant or the designated instructor for a particular control divice.
+Every control device will be periodically inspected by the Professional Standards Lieutenant or the designated instructor for a particular control device.
+The inspection shall be documented.

 303.4.3 USER RESPONSIBILITIES

 All normal maintenance, charging or cleaning shall remain the responsibility of personnel using the various devices.